-Measles is a highly contagious disease caused by a virus that is spread through the air by breathing, coughing, or sneezing.
-Symptoms of measles are rash, high fever, cough, runny nose, and red, watery eyes.
-Some people who become sick with measles also get an ear infection, diarrhea, or a serious lung infection, such as pneumonia.
+Symptoms of measles may include rash, high fever, cough, runny nose, and red, watery eyes.
+Some people who become sick with measles also get a serious lung infection, such as pneumonia.
 Although severe cases are rare, measles can cause swelling of the brain and even death.
-Measles can be especially severe in infants and in people who are malnourished or who have weakened immune systems (such as from HIV infection or cancer or from certain drugs or therapies).
+Measles can be especially severe in infants and people who are malnourished or who have weakened immune systems.

 Who is at risk?

 Anyone who has not been fully vaccinated or had measles before can get measles.
 Measles remains a common disease in many parts of the world, including Europe, the Middle East, Asia, the Pacific, and Africa.